-Parents are asked to carefully check their children each morning to make sure they show no signs of illness.
+Parents/guardians are asked to carefully check their children each morning to make sure they show no signs of illness.
 If a child has symptoms of illness, the child should remain at home.
 Parents will be contacted if a child becomes ill at school.
 Children cannot be sent home alone or on a bus with other students if ill.
-Students who present symptoms of COVID-19 during the school day will be placed and monitored in a dedicated and supervised exclusion room until parents can pick-up the student.
+Students who have a fever, or episodes of vomiting or diarrhea will be sent home and must remain home until they are fever, vomit, and diarrhea free for at least 24 hours prior to return without the use of fever-reducing medication.